rev-net/memo/memo.md

 ### 1.1 TLDR

 Today's crypto and media networks have a business model problem, rooted in the tensions between open source productivity and private value capture.

-This has often led to misallocated resources and capital losses, while creators focused on long-term value creation are left with scraps.
+This has often led to misallocated resources and capital losses.

 Revnets offer a promising solution, as a hands-free all-in-one tokenized incentive machine, cap table, and growth engine for leaders, workers, investors, and yesterday's customers that helped make today possible, while removing common causes of disputes between them.